-Since pasta has very little moisture content, it’s not very susceptible to spoiling compared to other foods.
-However, pasta will start to absorb moisture from the environment unless it’s stored in an airtight container.
+Since pasta has little moisture content, it’s less susceptible to spoiling than other foods.
+However, the pasta will absorb moisture from the environment unless stored in an airtight container.
 Over time, if pasta is exposed to moisture, its flavor will degrade, and it can develop mold.

 You’ll want to preserve your pasta in conditions that maintain its dryness as much as possible.
-The best way to store pasta long term is vacuum-sealed in an airtight container with an oxygen absorber.
-A vacuum sealing food preservation machine is our top choice for creating the best environment for long-term storage.
-Once your pasta is packaged, keep the containers in a dark, temperature-controlled location.
+The best way to store pasta long-term is vacuum-sealed in an airtight container with an oxygen absorber.
+A vacuum-sealing food preservation machine is our top choice for creating the best environment for long-term storage.
+Once your pasta is packaged, keep the containers in the dark, temperature-controlled location.

-If you’re serious about prepping, you’ll likely want to be able to preserve your food long term using a vacuum sealer.
-FoodSaver is a well-known brand due to its extensive television advertising, but there are several competitors such as Geryon and Mueller that get rave reviews from customers.
+If you’re serious about prepping, you’ll likely want to be able to preserve your food long-term using a vacuum sealer.
+FoodSaver is a well-known brand due to its extensive television advertising, but several competitors, such as Geryon and Mueller, get rave customer reviews.
 You can find quality vacuum sealers for less than fifty dollars.

-There are lots of uses for a vacuum sealer when you’re prepping, but using it for dry foods like rice, flour, or pasta may be a bit counter-intuitive since these items are known to last for a long while even without special preservation measures.
-However, if you really want to store your pasta long term (more than one or two years), using a vacuum sealer is highly recommended.
+There are many uses for a vacuum sealer when prepping, but using it for dry foods like rice, flour, or pasta may be a bit counter-intuitive since these items are known to last for a long while, even without special preservation measures.
+However, a vacuum sealer is highly recommended if you want to store your pasta long-term (more than one or two years).

 Instead, you can pack and vacuum seal your pasta in canning jars.
 You’ll notice that the shape of traditional canning jars is not long enough to accommodate long Italian pasta types like spaghetti or linguine, so using canning jars works best with macaroni elbows, penne, or other short kinds of pasta.